 Staying hydrated is fundamental to human health, especially for the elderly, and hot and humid days in NYC can be brutal for older adults.
 Water alone is not enough to stay fully hydrated.
 You need electrolytes for nerve impulse conduction, to keep your heart beating and your systems running smoothly.

 Regular IV hydration therapy sessions help ensure that your body gets all the fluids and electrolytes you need for physical and mental health.
-Contact Invita Cryo today for IV hydration in NYC, and see what a difference good hydration can make for your health, longevity and quality of life.
+Contact InVita Wellness today for IV hydration in NYC, and see what a difference good hydration can make for your health, longevity and quality of life.

 Schedule an Appointment Today

 Edmonds, Caroline J., et al. “Dehydration in older people: A systematic review of the effects of dehydration on health outcomes, healthcare costs and cognitive performance.”
 Archives of Gerontology and Geriatrics 95 (2021): 104380.

 Masento, Natalie A., et al. “Effects of hydration status on cognitive performance and mood.”
 British Journal of Nutrition 111.10 (2014): 1841-1852.